Climate of Massachusetts

-With the exception of southern Connecticut, most of New England has a humid continental climate with hot summers and cold winters.
+With the exception of southern Connecticut, Cape Cod and the offshore islands, most of New England has a humid continental climate with hot summers and cold winters.
 Owing to thick deciduous forests, fall in New England brings bright and colorful foliage attracting tourists.
 Springs are generally wet and cloudy.
 Average rainfall generally ranges from 1,000 to 1,500 mm a year.
 Snowfall can often exceed 100 in annually in the higher elevations.